KingdeJosh/Cryptography-for-beginners/README.md

 # Cryptography-for-beginners
-This repo was created for students to better understand basic crypto, with code style.\ Run with python3\
+This repo was created for students to better understand basic crypto, with code style.<br /> Run with python3<br />
-Each code when ran shows' a step by step solution for a certain topic.\ For example finding two prime numbers p and q when toitient of N and N is known.
+Each code when ran shows' a step by step solution for a certain topic.<br />
+For example finding two prime numbers p and q when toitient of N and N is known.
 The code should show something like the below.
 ```
       When we have n = 221 and toitent = 192